projectweekend/Node-Backend-Seed/README.md

 A good starting point for a restful JSON API that includes:
 * No static file serving or server side templating.
-This is all about the data.
-The frontend can live somewhere else.
+This project is all about the data.
 * The latest [Express.js](http://expressjs.com/) web application framework (v4.x)
 * Token based authentication using [express-jwt](https://www.npmjs.org/package/express-jwt) middleware
 * [Mongodb](http://www.mongodb.org/) and [Mongoose ODM](http://mongoosejs.com/)